Key Takeaways

 - Crackers and peanut butter.

-- Protein Pasta and meatballs and/or cheese.
+- Protein Pasta and meatballs with cheese.

 - Tortilla with cheese.